trodrigues/artistsbyplaylist/README.md

 # TODO

-* Add a service worker and a manifest to the generated webapp
+* The SW doesn't seem to be updating properly
 * Make it render from json instead of having injected html